Ikeragnell/SHACL-DS/docs/specs.md

 To ensure **reusability** of constraints across focus graphs (whether named, default, or combinations), SHACL-DS applies a **dataset view transformation** before executing a SPARQL query:

-- **Default Graph Target**
-  No transformation is performed.
-The dataset is used as-is.

-- **Named Graph Target**
-  The named graph becomes the default graph.
-The original default graph is renamed to `shds:default`.
+-The original default graph is stored in a named graph with IRI `shds:default` and the focus graph becomes the default graph.

-- **Combination Target**
-  The combined graph is treated as the default graph.
-The original default graph is preserved and renamed to `shds:default`.

-These transformations ensure that all SPARQL queries are written against the default graph context while still having access to the rest of the dataset structure through named graphs.
+This transformation ensures that all SPARQL queries are written against the default graph context while still having access to the rest of the dataset structure through named graphs.

 ### Example